 - Twickenham Rugby Museum & Stadium Tour — £25

 London Tours and Cruises

-The London Pass also included a number of expensive tours and cruises that are expensive if booked individually.
+The London Pass also included a number of tours and cruises that are expensive if booked individually.

 - Hop-On-Hop-Off Bus Tour — Adult: £34/Child: £18